If you’re at the point where you think you need to replace your running shoes, you’ve probably waited too long.

 4/ Is your sole smooth and worn?

 Is your tread basically gone?
-Besides the risk of slipping, having a smooth sole means the shoes is compromised and will not give you what you need when you run.
+Besides the risk of slipping, having a smooth sole means the shoes are compromised and will not give you what you need when you run.
 What’s tricky is that for some of us, the sole will only deteriorate in places depending on our running style.
 Don’t wait until the whole tread is gone!

 5/ Are you experiencing pain or niggles?